ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

     <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/JM9UP2GiQ_M?loop=1&playlist=JM9UP2GiQ_M' frameborder='0' allowfullscreen></iframe></div>

-    > ASL are a technically knowledgeable and quality committed cable assembly company.
-They have been our supplier for over 10 Years and continue to deliver excellent products & customer service.
+    > "ASL are a brilliant technically knowledgeable and quality committed company.
+They have been our cable assembly supplier for over 10 Years and continue to deliver excellence.
+We really enjoy working with them, the sales team and technical engineers are always a delight to deal with!"

     >